 One of the benefits of canvas prints is that they can be hung directly on your wall without framing, but canvas prints can also be framed for a put-together, finished look.
 Canvas prints are usually framed when the print is mounted at depths less than two inches.
 Since part of the beauty of canvas prints is in the texture of the canvas, even when framed canvas prints are not generally hidden behind glass.
 So how do you choose whether to frame your canvas print or hang it as mounted?
+Here's our comparison of framed and unframed canvas print looks.

 You like the idea of using a gallery, image, or mirror wrap, where the edges of the image wrap around the edges of the canvas stretcher frame.
 Note though that float frames from a professional framer may still allow the canvas edges to show.